Skip to Content

 As a dual degree student, you are still required to abide by each individual schools’ policies, procedures, and individualized degree plans.
 You must meet with your academic advisors at each program/school to ensure you are properly complete requirements for each degree.

-• Are SBMI degrees/programs considered STEM eligible?
+• Are McWilliams School of Biomedical Informatics degrees/programs considered STEM eligible?

 Currently, all of our degrees and programs are considered STEM eligible.